 Hannah McGregor is an Assistant Professor in Publishing @ SFU, where her research and teaching focuses on the histories and futures of print culture and new media in Canada, with a focus on Canadian middlebrow magazines, and podcasting as both self-publishing and public pedagogy.

 Hannah completed her PhD at TransCanada Institute at the University of Guelph in 2013, where her research focused on contemporary white Canadian women’s representations of distant suffering.
 She held a SSHRC postdoctoral fellowship at the University of Alberta; her project, “Modern Magazines Project Canada,” was a collaborative initiative that took up the call to read magazines as a form of new media technology that, alongside radio and film, helped to shape the emergent consumer-publics of the twentieth century.
 In collaboration with the University of Alberta Libraries and the Manitoba Legislative Library, she helped to facilitate the digitization of the full run of the Winnipeg-based magazine The Western Home Monthly (1899-1932).
 Her research takes advantage of this digitization to explore digital methods for the study of periodicals including topic modeling with MALLET, visualization with R, and interactive timelines.
-A co-authored chapter on this work is forthcoming in Reading Modernism with Machines (Palgrave Macmillan 2016).
+Her co-authored a chapter on this topic with Nicholas van Orden, “Remediation and the Development of Modernist Forms in The Western Home Monthly,” is included in the volume Reading Modernism with Machines (Palgrave Macmillan 2016).

 With Paul Hjartarson and Faye Hammill, she also secured a SSHRC Connection grant for “Magazines and/as Media: Methodological Challenges in Periodical Studies,” a workshop that included international scholars, librarians and digitization specialists, and local magazine writers and editors in discussions of the intersections of periodical publishing and digital culture.
 The papers from this workshop are published in joint special issues of the Journal of Modern Periodical Studies 6.2 and English Studies in Canada 41.1.